junxit/us-congress-bills-113/metadata.md

 - 2013-07-23 — Introduced in House
 - 2013-07-23 — Introduced in House
 - 2013-07-23 — Referred to the House Committee on Financial Services.
+- 2014-12-02 — Considered under suspension of the rules. (consideration: CR H8254-8255)
+- 2014-12-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2790.
+- 2014-12-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-02 — Mr. Pearce moved to suspend the rules and pass the bill.
+- 2014-12-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8254)
+- 2014-12-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8254)